dandeliongold/mcp-time/README.md

 # mcp-time

 A simple MCP server for getting current time in various formats.
-This server is designed to work with Claude desktop app on macOS.
+This server works with Claude desktop app on both Windows and macOS.

 ## Features

-- Get current time in YYYYMMDDHHMMSS format
+- Get current time in YYYY-MM-DD HH:MM:SS format
-- Returns time in JST (Japan Standard Time)
+- Cross-platform support for Windows and macOS
-- Utilizes macOS system date command
+- Uses native system commands (PowerShell on Windows, date command on macOS)

 ## Installation